Color Psychology

 Here's a quick test: use your jewellery!
 Silver tends to light up cool undertones, and gold glows on warm.
 If both do, then you're probably neutral and can play in a broader field.

-- Cool: sapphire, emerald, ruby red, fuchsia, cobalt, icy gray
+• Cool: Reach for sapphire, emerald, ruby red, fuchsia, cobalt, and icy gray when you want the outfit to look crisp and high-contrast.

-- Warm: coral, tomato red, mustard, olive, teal-green, camel
+• Warm: Coral, tomato red, mustard, olive, teal-green, and camel feel richer and more flattering on warm skin.

-- Neutral: soft rose, dusty blue, charcoal, taupe, true navy, plum
+• Neutral: Soft rose, dusty blue, charcoal, taupe, true navy, and plum are the easiest middle-ground options when both silver and gold work for you.

 The occasion